Amendments to the Rome Statute: Amendment to article 8 (starvation of civilians) (2019)

 On 6 December 2019, at its ninth plenary meeting, the Assembly of States Parties adopted the amendment to article 8 defining the war crime of the intentional use of starvation of civilians as a method of warfare in armed conflicts not of an international character.
+The Rome Statute already makes the use of such means of warfare a war crime in international armed conflicts.